 MU091fjs Music Lessons: Noncredit or JP Noncredit instruction in voice and instruments for qualified students.
 Regular offerings include violin, viola, violoncello, piano, voice, flute, guitar (classical, American traditional, and jazz), and selected brass and woodwind instruments.
 One 30- or 60-minute lesson weekly in fall and spring; two 45-minute lessons weekly in January.
-For an application (required) and additional information concerning fees and scheduling, see the Music Department secretary.Noncredit.
+For additional information concerning fees, scheduling, and related matters visit http://www.colby.edu/musicdept/applied-music-lessons/Noncredit.
 Faculty

 MU093fs Applied Music: Ensemble, Noncredit Noncredit participation in musical ensembles sponsored by the Music Department.
 See description for Music 193.Noncredit.
 Faculty

 MU111s Introduction to Music An exploration and celebration of the art of listening.
 Develops techniques and vocabulary for critical listening, emphasizing student listening to a range of musical works in a variety of styles.
 Surveys the history of Western art music from the Middle Ages to the present, emphasizing the relationship between music as a historical and cultural artifact and as an object of aesthetic delight.
 Special attention to the structure of musical works, their place in Western culture and history, and the ways in which sounding music reflects the beliefs and values of those who made (and make) it.
 No previous musical experience is assumed.Four credit hours.A.
 Saunders